 (See also Overview of Bone and Joint Tumors.)

-Synovial chondromatosis (previously called synovial osteochondromatosis) is considered metaplastic.
+Synovial chondromatosis (previously called synovial osteochondromatosis) is considered metaplastic synovium.
 It is characterized by numerous calcified cartilaginous bodies in the synovium, which often become loose.
 Each body may be no larger than a grain of rice, in a swollen, painful joint.
 Malignant change is very rare.
 Recurrence is common.

-Pigmented villonodular synovitis is considered neoplastic.
+Pigmented villonodular synovitis is considered a benign neoplastic tumor of the synovium that can occur around as well as in a joint.
+The tumor may be localized (focal) in smaller joints of the hands and feet or, more commonly, diffuse in larger joints.
+When the tumor involves a tendon, it is called a giant cell tumor of tendon sheath.
 The synovium becomes thickened and contains hemosiderin, which gives the tissue its blood-stained appearance and characteristic appearance on MRI.
 This tissue tends to invade adjacent bone, causing cystic destruction and damage to the cartilage.
 Pigmented villonodular synovitis is usually monarticular but may be polyarticular.

 The tumors arise from neoplastic synovial cells that overexpress a growth factor CSF-1 (colony stimulating factor-1).
 The tumors are typically composed of a small number of these cells and a high percentage of myeloid precursors (monocytes and macrophages) that have CSF-1 receptors (CSF-1R).
 The CSF-1 stimulates the growth of these myeloid precursor cells.